-Appendix D Driver Configuration Options
+Driver Configuration Options

-Appendix D "Driver Configuration Options" on page 42 lists the configuration options available in the Cloudera ODBC Driver for Impala alphabetically by field or button label.
-Options having only key names-not appearing in the user interface of the driver-are listed alphabetically by key name.
+Driver Configuration Options lists the configuration options available in the Cloudera ODBC Driver for Impala alphabetically by field or button label.
+Options having only key names, that is, not appearing in the user interface of the driver, are listed alphabetically by key name.